Islandora-Labs/islandora_vagrant/README.md

 - jQuery 1.10.2

 ## Run in a multiple VM configuration
-To run this vm side by side with Islandora 8 or another VM with conflicting ports do the following
+To run this vm side by side with Islandora 8 or another VM with conflicting ports do the following.

-Prerequisite vagrant plugins for full operation.
+To use this configuration, you must install two Vagrant plugins.
 ```shell
   # For more info https://github.com/dotless-de/vagrant-vbguest
 $ vagrant plugin install vagrant-vbguest